-Architecturally superb, Malta s capital city Valletta was built by the Order of St. John after the Great Siege of 1565.
+Architecturally superb, Malta's capital city Valletta was built by the Order of St. John after the Great Siege of 1565.
 Foundations were laid in 1566 and the plan was to build an impregnable fortress containing a civilised, elegant city.
-In fact, one of the most significant aspects of Valletta is that it was arthritically planned from scratch on the virgin land of the Sceberras peninsula that lies between Marsamxett Harbour and the Valletta Grand Harbour.
+In fact, one of the most significant aspects of Valletta is that it was architecturally planned from scratch on the virgin land of the Sciberras peninsula that lies between Marsamxett Harbour and the Valletta Grand Harbour.

 Today it may be the commercial hub of the island, but it has retained all of its historical and architectural charm.